liemluong/data-512/data-512-a2/README.md

 1. Is there a bias relationships between worker demographics and labeling behavior in toxicity?
 2. Is there a bias relationships between worker demographics and labeling behavior in aggression?

+## Code structure
+All of the analysis and the detail step by step are in one Jupyter notebook file which you can find from this GitHub repository
+The images of visualization charts are also available in this repository.